 In the PGY6 and PGY7 year the resident receives formal didactic sessions in physics, radiopharmacy, radiation safety, radiobiology, instrumentation as well as additional clinical seminars.

-There are approximately 4 to 6 Journal Club meetings yearly in Department of Medical Imaging, two of which are organized by Nuclear Medicine.
-These are held in the evening with dinner provided.
+There is an annual Journal Club event in the Nuclear Medicine Program.
+These are held in the evening with dinner provided and former trainees are also invited.
 Faculty attend and assist the residents with critical appraisal of the chosen articles.
 Residents are also encouraged to attend and participate in the GTA Nuclear Medicine city-wide rounds.
+In addition the Nuclear Medicine residents have opportunity to attend other Journal Club events in the Department of Medical Imaging.

 UNIVERSITY OF TORONTO VISITING PROFESSOR PROGRAM